-Elderly individuals experience a period in their lives where their physical strength weakens and becomes limited due to changes in cell health (1).
-There is a global trend of population aging, with the elderly issue in modern society (15).
+Elderly individuals experience a period in their lives where their physical strength issue in modern society (15).
 Loneliness is a major indicator of declining mental wellbeing, and individuals with preexisting mental health issues are more susceptible to feeling alone.
-Research from longitudinal studies suggests that lonely individuals are less likely to participate in social activities or exercise and more prone to unhealthy habits, such as excessive drinking, smoking, and sleep disturbances (16).Loneliness plays significant role in determining the mental well-being and overall quality of life of the elderly.
+Research from longitudinal studies suggests that lonely individuals are less likely to participate in social activities or exercise and more prone to unhealthy habits, such as excessive drinking, smoking, and sleep disturbances Loneliness (16).plays significant role in determining the mental well-being and overall quality of life of the elderly.
 Studies have shown that approximately 20-40% of older adults admit experiencing feelings of loneliness.
 Additionally, 5-7% have reported experiencing constant or severe loneliness (17).
 Loneliness has been identified as a key factor in predicting depression, decreased physical activity, cognitive decline (e.g., dementia), disrupted sleep increased vascular resistance, and elevated blood pressure (18).
 Research indicates that loneliness is a common issue affecting 25-50% of the elderly population over the age of 65, with prevalence rates varying based on age and gender (19).